 3. Funds will be awarded as the result of the competitive vetting process described below in Rule 8.

 4. The Board of Trustees of HWA will appoint a sub-committee of no less than three members, including at least two published non-fiction authors, who will be the sole determinants of the recipient of the Wood Scholarship.
 The sub-committee has the discretion not to announce a recipient if it feels no application justifies a Wood Scholarship.
-The sub-committee may not give a Wood Scholarship to a writer who has previously received a Wood Scholarship.
+Previous winners of the Wood Scholarship may apply again.
+However, one cannot be eligible for the scholarship two years in a row.

 5. The announcement of any recipients will occur on a date determined by the Committee each year.

 6. Applicants must submit their Plan via HWA’s Submittable account; however, application may also be made available in any other way the HWA sees fit.

 7. The Applicant must outline how the Scholarship would be used (a ‘Plan’) and how such use would benefit the field of non-fiction writing regarding horror and dark fantasy literature.
 That Plan must be submitted with the Application.

 8. The sub-committee may use any criteria it sees fit to determine the recipients (if any) but should consider the following matters: